mlimaloureiro/academic-simpleATM/README.md

 academic-simpleATM
 ==================

+This is a simple project that was made for a first year course in Computer Science.
-Computer Science first course project of programming.
-This is a simple ATM written in C.
+The main goal of the project was to simulate an ATM written in C.